fcastro25/GravMagSuite/README.md

 ## BUG REPORT

 In order to maintain the program more stable your feedback is very important.
-Then, if you have any problem please report your bug sending me an E-mail at [fcastrogeof@gmail.com].
+Then, if you are facing any issue please report your bug sending me an E-mail at [fcastrogeof@gmail.com].

 ## FUNCTIONALITIES